You need to understand VA costs. This is key to scaling well while staying profitable.

 - Senior-Level: $8,000-14,620/month

-Understanding different pricing structures and how VAs compare to in-house staff helps inform your hiring strategy.
+Know the pricing structures.
+Know how VAs compare to in-house staff.
+This helps your hiring strategy.

 Hourly Rate: Pay for actual hours worked.
-Best for variable workloads or testing services.
+This works best for variable workloads or testing services.

 Monthly Retainer: Fixed fee for set hours with 10-20% savings vs. hourly.
-Best for consistent ongoing needs.
+This works best for consistent ongoing needs.

 See our detailed virtual assistant pricing packages guide for real-world examples.